PaulKinlan/paul.kinlan.me/content/2015-09-11-future-of-web-on-mobile.markdown

 {{% slide 83 "Handle notification clicks" %}}

-As with Push, Notifications are aysnchronus and we don't want to waste resource with the page being open all the time waiting for the user to do something.
+As with Push, Notifications are asynchronous and we don't want to waste resource with the page being open all the time waiting for the user to do something.

 When a notification is raised, the Service Worker will go back to sleep and will only be woken